Accidents With UPS Delivery Vans or FedEx Trucks in Kansas City, Missouri

-Contact The Law Office of Kevin J. McManus if you have been injured in an accident with a delivery vehicle.
-Call 816-203-0143 to schedule a free consultation with a Kansas City truck accident attorney.
+If you have been injured in an accident with a delivery vehicle, call us today at 816-203-0143 for a free consultation with our experienced Kansas City truck accident attorney.
+We're here to help.

-Who is Responsible for the FedEx or UPS Delivery Truck Accident — The Driver or the Delivery Company?
+Who's Responsible for a FedEx or UPS Delivery Truck Accident — The Driver or the Delivery Company?

 The first step in determining who is at fault for a UPS or Fed-Ex accident is to investigate the cause of the crash.
 Our Kansas City accident attorneys conduct a thorough accident investigation to determine how the collision occurred and which driver was responsible for the factors that led to the crash.
 If the Fed-Ex or UPS driver is shown to be at fault, the driver could be held liable for any injuries or damages caused by the crash.

-However, UPS or Fed-Ex might also be liable for damages caused by their employees if the driver was on duty at the time of the accident.
-For a delivery company to be liable for injuries caused by one of its drivers, you need to prove that:
+UPS or Fed-Ex might also be liable for damages caused by their employees if the driver was on duty at the time of the accident.
+For a delivery company to be liable for injuries caused by one of its drivers, you need to prove the following:

-In most cases, the elements required to prove the delivery company is also liable for damages is not difficult to prove.
+In most cases, the elements required to prove the delivery company is also liable for damages is not difficult.
 Requesting copies of the employment documents prove that the driver was employed.
 However, proving that the driver was on duty and engaged in normal work activities could be more difficult.

 For example, if the driver was on a lunch break, the company might not be liable for damages.
 If the driver was in the middle of a personal errand or performing activities that were not part of the normal job duties, the company might deny liability for the accident.

-A Kansas City accident attorney can help gather evidence to hold accountable any parties who may be responsible for the delivery truck crash.
-Even if the driver was on a break or running an errand, if we can prove that the company was aware of the fact and approved use of the vehicle, the company could still be found liable in some cases.
+Our Kansas City delivery truck accident attorney will hold accountable any parties who may be responsible for the accident.
+Even if the driver was on a break or running an errand, if we prove the company was aware of that fact and approved the use of the vehicle, the company could still be found liable.

 Steps to Take After an Accident with UPS Delivery Van or FedEx Trucks

-If you are involved in a car accident involving a delivery vehicle, treat the accident as you would any other car crash:
+If you are involved in an accident involving a delivery vehicle, treat the accident as you would any other car crash:

 - Call 911 to report the accident and request assistance.